kylelamell/BankingWebsite/README.md

 be scripts that extend the functionality of the html and php programs to be more dynamic.

-\* the exception being bankWebpage.php.
+\* the exception being bankWebpage.php

 ## Text files
 I should mention before anything else that users information is stored